school-brainhack/school-brainhack.github.io/content/en/modules/nibabel/index.md

     * Use the nilearn library function `fetch_atlas_difumo` to get the 64 parcellation image.
 As we learned in the video, the data in this image is just a number array and you can maniputate it with numpy.
 Please extract the 16th region, binarize it, and save it as a new nifti image.

-    * Use the slicer opject to view the new nifti file we created in the three different view.
+    * Use the slicer object to view the new nifti file we created in the three different views.

     * Bonus: in 200 words, describe the conceptual differences between array and array proxy images.